Print3M/print3m.github.io/_notes/windows/net/rt/persistence.md

 ## 1. DC Sync
 The more privileged credentials are, the sonner they will be rotated after breach detection.
 The goal then is to persist with near-privileged credentials, not with a super-user:

-- Local administrator on several machines - usually there is a group or twowith local admin rights on almost all machines.
+- Local administrator on several machines - usually there is a group or two with local admin rights on almost all machines.
 - Service accounts with delegation permissions - with this accounts it's possible to force golden and silver tickets to perform Kerberos delegation attacks.
 - Privileged AD services accounts